wisdomekpotu/devhouse/README.md

 ## Code of Conduct

-Please read [CODE_OF_CONDUCT.md](https://github.com/wisdomekpotu/devhouse/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.
+Please read [CODE_OF_CONDUCT.md](https://ithub.com/wisdomekpotu/devhouse/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## How to run locally

 Check <a href="https://github.com/wisdomekpotu/devhouse/blob/main/CONTRIBUTING.md#quickstart-local-frontend-development">here</a> on how to run locally</a>

+## 🐛 Bug Reporting

+Feel free to [open an issue](https://github.com/wisdomekpotu/devhouse/issues) on GitHub if you find any bug.

+## ⭐ Feature Request

+- Feel free to [Open an issue](https://github.com/wisdomekpotu/devhouse/issues) on GitHub to request any additional features you might need for your use case.

+## 📜 License

+This software is open source, licensed under the [MIT License](https://github.com/wisdomekpotu/devhouse/blob/main/LICENSE).